mjj29/apama-kasa-plugin/README.md

 		// power toggle has no response data
 	}

+## Documentation

+ApamaDoc documentation can be found in the doc sub directory.

 ## Licence

 The Apama EPL Kasa Plug-in is licensed under the Apache 2.0 license.